-Based on an analysis of six of the most heavily scheduled resources in the tier 2 synchronized reserve market, the MMU concludes that under the current penalty structure completely unresponsive resources would be paid for providing reserves (Table 10-20).
-The analysis covered the period from the April 1, 2018, introduction of five minute pricing, through December 31, 2018.
+Based on an analysis of the most heavily scheduled resources in the tier 2 synchronized reserve market, the MMU concludes that under the current penalty structure, completely unresponsive resources would be paid for providing reserves (Table 10-23).
+The analysis covered the period from the April 1, 2018, which was the date that five minute pricing was introduced, through December 31, 2018.
 For resources that completely fail to respond for all spinning events, resource owners would earn 58.2 percent of what they would earn from a perfect response.